Burton Athletics Club Constitution

 - Discipline and appeals

-Concerns regarding members and associates of the club Under the age of 16, should be submitted to the club welfare officer.
+Any Issues or Concerns regarding members and associates of the club under the age of 16, should be submitted to the club welfare officer.

 - Amendments to the constitution